 The company currently has around 70,000 servers and has multiple redundant connections linking its datacenters.
-1&1 Hosting doesn’t offer any specific information about the security or credentials in its individual datacenters, and we don’t know if they are privately owned or colocated.
+To keep its datacenters secure, walls are reinforced with steel and specialists monitor the centers 24/7.
+It’s not clear if they are privately owned or colocated.

 Despite 1&1 Hosting’s impressive global reach, options for customers are limited.
 Only its cloud server packages allow customers to select the datacenter that their site is hosted in, so if you have a different package, you should definitely use a CDN to speed up content delivery to customers.

 1&1 Hosting does not prominently advertise its uptime guarantee on its shared hosting pages, but in its general Terms of Service, you’ll find a promise of 99.99% across all plans.

 This is actually a very good uptime promise since customers could claim compensation if there were more than four minutes and 24 seconds of downtime in a single month.
 That’s a way better promise than many hosts offer.

 There is one exception.
 The uptime guarantee on the VPS hosting page is advertised at 99.9%.
-If uptime is important to you, it would be wise to ask about the VPS hosting-specific guarantee this before you sign up.
+If uptime is important to you, it would be wise to ask about the VPS hosting-specific guarantee before you sign up.

 If you do experience downtime beyond the permitted amount, you can claim a service credit for 1&1 Hosting.
 1&1 Hosting says the credit will be proportional to the downtime that you experienced, but it doesn’t specify exactly what that would be.
 Credits are not automatic, so it’s up to you to contact them in the event that you are eligible to claim.

 There is also no cash alternative to a downtime credit.

 1&1 Hosting’s Acceptable Use Policies

 Many of 1&1 Hosting’s packages are advertised with ‘unlimited’ resources.
 When you examine the Terms and Conditions, you’ll find that there are some soft limits in place: